What does Corey mean?

 Charted below is the baby name popularity of Corey for boys.
 Corey was first listed in 1950-1959 and reached its apex position of #56 in the U.S. in the year 1990, and is at #387 currently.
 (Top 1000 Baby Names Statistics, 2014)

-Cory (#696 last year), Godfrey, Korey and Kory are the prominent alternative forms of Corey (#387 last year).
-Usage of these boy names was at its most widespread in the year 1990 (usage of 0.6104%) and is now much less (usage 0.1834%, ▼70%), with the versions Cory, Godfrey, Korey and Kory becoming less fashionable.
-Corey (#387) is the most chic boy name in this list.
+Cory (#696 from recent data), Godfrey, Korey and Kory are the prominent alternative forms of Corey (#387 from recent data).
+Usage of these relations of Corey was more pronounced in the year 1990 (median #389) and is now much diminished (#816, ▼70%).
+Corey is more familiar than the rest, while Cory, Godfrey, Korey and Kory are now somewhat dated.
 Below is a charted analysis of the usage of the boy name Corey and related names.
 (Top 1000 Baby Names Statistics, 2014)

-Corey▲ is alike in pronunciation to Carew, Carey▼, Carrey, Cary▼, Courey, Cowrey, Cowry and Currey.
-Other suggested similar baby names are Cobey, Codey▼, Coley, Coney, Corby, Coren, Corney, Corty, Covey, Coxey, Cree, Crew▲, Croy, Jorey, Morey, Rorey and Torey.
+Corey▲ is alike in pronunciation to Cairo, Carew, Carewe, Carey▼, Carrey, Cary▼, Chiro, Courey, Cowrey, Cowrie, Cowry, Currey, Curro, Kari, Keary, Kerrey, Kerry▼ and Kyrie▲.
+Other suggested similar baby names are Carr, Ceri, Ciro, Cobey, Codey▼, Coley, Coney, Corby, Coren, Corney, Corty, Covey, Coxey, Cree, Crew▲, Crewe, Croy, Jorey, Morey, Rorey and Torey.
 These names tend to be less frequently used than Corey.